I dreamed a lucid dream for the first time in my life last night.

 Today’s meditation showed us that we all have a profound and innate wisdom.
 How have you experienced this in your life?
 Write about a time that you spontaneously said the right thing at the right time to someone.
 What did that communication feel like for you? — Deepak & Oprah 21-day Meditation Experience.

 As I struggle to come up with a satisfactory answer for this question, let me focus instead on what Deepak had quoted William Blake as saying in reference to wisdom.
 Wisdom is “organized innocence.”
 What a concept!
 In order to have or to cultivate wisdom, I know that I must be in awe of something; I must see that thing with wonder, with the eyes of an innocent child.
 Continue reading →

 We introduced a new understanding of hope today.
 We want to build a sense of hope that is a force of change that comes from a feeling of certainty and well-being within, rather than an anxious kind of hope that vaguely wishes for things to turn out well.
 Write about an experience you may have had with this stronger kind of hope.– Deepak Chopra (Day 6 — Feeling Hope)

 I don’t think you can have a future or any type of “end product” without hope.
 I see hope more as a process, a living force that flows from day-to-day, hour by hour, and minute by minute.
 We hope for something that will come into existence in some future time.
 Yet the feeling we get through the act of hope occurs in the present.

-When I was a child, I’d feel sorry for anyone who appeared less fortunate than I. That would include the white-haired elderly stooped over with age, as well as the infirm, a word I didn’t learn the meaning of until I was much older myself.
+When I was a child, I’d feel sorry for anyone who appeared less fortunate than myself.
+That would include the white-haired elderly who was stooped over with age, as well as the infirm, a word I didn’t learn the meaning of until I was much older myself.
 Continue reading →